Projects are small components of Portfolio management.

 First, we will know What is Application Rationalization?

 Application rationalization is the method of finding and resolving duplicate software applications used across an organization.
-The main aim of application portfolio rationalization is to reduce the complexity, lower the TCO (total cost of ownership), and improve efficiency.

 Why does a company need Application Rationalization?